TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 7/Ecclesiastes 7.26.md

 ---

-And I find more bitter than death the woman whose heart is snares and nets, [and] whose hands are bands: whoso pleaseth God shall escape from her; but the sinner shall be taken by her. [
+I find more bitter than death the woman whose heart is snares and traps, whose hands are chains.
+Whoever pleases God shall escape from her; but the sinner will be ensnared by her.